menu iconknow your dna logosearch icon

 What Happens If DNA is Damaged?

-Mismatched bases are one of the most common errors.
-This happens when the “sticky” matches pair up incorrectly.
-For example, if A is not matched with T, it causes problems.
+This happens when the pairs match up incorrectly during replication.
+For example, if Adenine is not matched with Thymine, it causes problems.
 Mismatches occur about once every hundred thousand additions.

 Know Your DNA Reviews